 Artificial intelligence (AI) has become one of the main drivers of technological and economic transformation.
 However, its rapid deployment has also brought to light a growing challenge: the environmental impact associated with the intensive use of computational resources.
-This context has given rise to green algorithms, an approach that seeks to minimize the environmental footprint of AI throughout its entire life cycle.
+It is in this context that green algorithms have emerged—an approach that seeks to minimize AI’s environmental footprint throughout its entire life cycle.

-At the European level, this concern is part of a broader strategy aimed at reconciling technological leadership with sustainability and ecological transition objectives.
-The European Union has begun to integrate criteria for energy efficiency, emissions reduction, and responsible use of digital infrastructure into its digitization policies, promoting artificial intelligence aligned with theEuropean Green Deal.
-Initiatives such as the European AI Strategy, regulatory frameworks under development, and R&D&I funding programs encourage the design of more efficient, transparent, and sustainable algorithmic models, consolidating a common approach that seeks to reduce the environmental impact of AI without compromising its innovative capacity.
+At the European level, this concern is part of a broader strategy aimed at reconciling technological leadership with sustainability and ecological transition goals.
+The European Union has begun to integrate criteria for energy efficiency, emissions reduction, and the responsible use of digital infrastructure into its digitalization policies, promoting artificial intelligence that is aligned with theEuropean Green Deal.
+Initiatives such as the European AI Strategy, the regulatory frameworks currently under development, and R&D&I funding programs encourage the design of more efficient, transparent, and sustainable algorithmic models, consolidating a common approach that seeks to reduce the environmental impact of AI without compromising its innovative capacity.

 More specifically in Spain, this vision is articulated through theNational Green Algorithms Program, a pioneering initiative that promotes the development ofsustainable artificial intelligence, integrating environmental criteria from the design phase of algorithmic systems.